okta/okta.github.io/_source/_posts/2018-06-25-react-spring-boot-photo-gallery-pwa.md

 jhipster heroku
 ```

 This will start the [Heroku sub-generator](https://www.jhipster.tech/heroku/) that asks you a couple questions about your app: what you want to name it and whether you want to deploy it to a US region or EU.
 Then it'll prompt you to choose between building locally or with Git on Heroku's servers.
-Choose Git so you don't have to upload a fat JAR, and the deployment process will begin.
+Choose Git, so you don't have to upload a fat JAR, and the deployment process will begin.

 If you have a stable and fast internet connection, your app should be live on the internet in around six minutes!